DeSevilla/soundproof/README.md

 evaluation process of the non-normalizing term for Girard's Paradox, but there are some structural and conceptual obstacles before this can be done.

-Soundproof has some command-line options, but I mostly modify it by directly editing and recompiling the code.
+Soundproof has some command-line options, but I mostly use it by directly editing and recompiling the code.
 It should always be compiled with `--release`, as the synth portions especially depend highly on optimizations that are not enabled in debug mode.